wp-plugins/contact-form-sweet/readme.txt

 3. You can adjust the necessary settings using your WordPress admin panel in "sweetContact" menu.
 4. Create a page or a post and insert the shortcode [sweetcontact-form form='1'] into a page or a post.

-== Other ==

-Some of our true believes: (we are aiming to get there ;-)

-* Contact Form should be simple

-* Contact Form should be easy to install

-* Contact Form should support all languages

-* Contact Form should support all CAPTCHA plugins

-* Contact Form should not conflict with other Contact Form plugins

 == Frequently Asked Questions ==

 = How fast can I setup a Contact Form with this plguin =